dabit3/appsync-web-translator/README.md

 ```

-8. Add permissions to Lambda role for Rekognition as well as S3
+8. Add permissions to Lambda role for Polly, Translate as well as S3